-Some coaches swear that you should only sell low-ticket courses and programs.
+Some coaches swear that as a service provider you should only sell low-ticket courses and programs to potential clients.

 I choose to make the majority of my programs feel high ticket, and I often have a high-ticket price.

-However, I also have several programs that are low-ticket, even though they have a high-ticket vibe.
+However, I also have several programs that are low-priced products, even though they have a high-ticket vibe.